Skip to main content

 Submission release - student matches

-If two student submissions match against each other, you can manage the privacy of your student's submissions.
+If two student submissions match against each other, you can manage the privacy of your students' submissions.
 There are two scenarios for matching student submissions:

 • Students within your institution matching to each other